learningequality/kolibri-docs/docs/faq.rst

 How much does Kolibri cost to install?
 --------------------------------------

-It is FREE – both free as in “free speech” and free as in “free beer”!
+Kolibri is **free and open source** software!
 To learn more about free software, see this `Free Software Foundation article <https://www.fsf.org/about/what-is-free-software>`_.

 Do I need the internet to run Kolibri?